 Follow in the footsteps of acclaimed children’s artists.
 Have the opportunity to show your work to publishers at book fairs and exhibitions.
 Get dedicated support from a team of internationally-recognised artists, who’ll help you to develop your own personal visual vocabulary and make connections with the children’s publishing industry.

-You’ll work in dedicated illustration studios right next door to our Ruskin Gallery, with access to a fully-equipped printmaking studio.
+Illustration at Anglia Ruskin is built on a tradition that goes back to the founding of the Cambridge School of Art in 1858.
+Our MA students work in dedicated illustration studios right next door to the Ruskin Gallery, with access to a fully equipped printmaking studio.

 Information for international students

 If English is not your first language you will be expected to demonstrate a certificated level of proficiency of at least IELTS 6.5 (Academic level) or equivalent English Language qualification, as recognised by Anglia Ruskin University.

 Qualification and course duration

 - Course Enquiries